LiteObject/Demo.ActorModel.Orlean/readme.md

 ![](https://docs.microsoft.com/en-us/dotnet/orleans/media/cluster-silo-grain-relationship.svg#lightbox)

 In addition to the core programming model, silos provide grains with a set of runtime services such as timers, reminders (persistent timers), persistence, transactions, streams, and more.

 ---
+# How to run the demo
+- First start the BankServer process: `dotnet run --project BankServer`
+- Then start the BankClient process: `dotnet run --project BankClient`

+---
 ## Useful Links:
 - Original document: https://docs.microsoft.com/en-us/dotnet/orleans/overview